techlore/go-incognito/Scripts/Section 2/3_ Erasing Your Local Identity.md

 Matanov and Kernell resulted from something called the Sarbanes-Oxley Act of 2002, which aimed at preserving data to be used as evidence.

-**As important as making a lesson geared towards beginners can be, I have made the fatal mistake
-    of failing to mention those of you already using Linux.
-This entire lesson, as well as the previous lesson (2.2) apply to Linux.
-BleachBit offers Linux support, just as it does for Windows.**

-[Queue Outro Promos]

 So, if you followed this lesson, you could be charged if you were to be accused of a crime.
 Luckily, you’re hopefully not being accused of a crime, and the workaround is to not store the information in the first place, and this is exactly what I will be teaching you how to do in section 3.
 This was just a lesson to start you off on a cleaner slate.
 Thank you for watching, and I’ll see you in the next
 lesson: erasing your online identity.

+## Changes
+**As important as making a lesson geared towards beginners can be, I have made the fatal mistake
+    of failing to mention those of you already using Linux.
+This entire lesson, as well as the previous lesson (2.2) apply to Linux.
+BleachBit offers Linux support, just as it does for Windows.**